aphexyuri/uni-tunes/README.md

 - Improve player UI feedback (button press effects)
 - SoundCloud track search from editor window
 - Support for other audio streaming services (Bandcamp, Last.fm, etc)
-- Ability to upload audio to hosted service, for inclusion in set/playlist
 - Support for Unity GUI

 Please vote on, or request features at XXX